 do not apply to the exercise of any such jurisdiction by an Arbitrator.

-(5) Nothing in subsection (1) or (2) shall affect or interfere with the exercise by an employer in relation to any government officer, or office under his administration, of any power in relation to any matter within the jurisdiction of an Arbitrator, but any act, matter or thing done by an employer in relation to any such matter is liable to be reviewed, nullified, modified or varied by an Arbitrator in the course of the exercise by him of his jurisdiction in respect of that matter under this Division.
+(5) Nothing in subsection (1) or (2) affects or interferes with the exercise by an employer in relation to any government officer, or office under the employer’s administration, of any power in relation to any matter within the jurisdiction of an Arbitrator, but anything done by an employer in relation to any such matter is liable to be reviewed, nullified, modified or varied by an Arbitrator in the course of the exercise of the Arbitrator’s jurisdiction in respect of that matter under this Division.

 (6) Notwithstanding subsection (1), but subject to subsection (7), an Arbitrator may —